Five Ways Discovery Can Help You Find Hidden Assets in a Divorce

 If Both Parties Agree to All Issues – In an Arizona divorce, if a Response is filed and the parties are able to agree on all issues, a Consent Decree of Dissolution of Marriage setting forth all the agreements can be submitted to the court.

-Court Involvement in Divorce – Most divorces in Arizona follow a similar path.
+Divorces in Arizona follow a similar path.
 The primary court events are outlined below:

 Resolution Management Conference (RMC) – The court typically schedules an RMC at the outset.
 This takes place in court (virtual or in-person) and is attended by both parties and their attorneys.